Child and Family Services coordinates the newborn's adoption into a safe and loving home.

-Parents or someone acting on the parent’s behalf, safely relinquishes a newborn at a 24-hour hospital.
+Birth parents, or someone they choose, safely relinquishes a newborn at a hospital.

-Utah Division of Child and Family Services assumes legal custody of the newborn as soon as the division is notified by the hospital.
+Child and Family Services assumes temporary legal custody of the newborn as soon as they are contacted by the hospital.

-Utah Department of Health Office of Vital Records and Statistics will do a search within the Paternity Registry for unmarried biological fathers.
+Utah Department of Health and Human Services Office of Vital Records and Statistics will do a search within the Paternity Registry for unmarried biological fathers.

-Utah Division of Child and Family Services will place the newborn into a potential adoptive home.
+Child and Family Services will place the newborn into a safe and loving adoptive home.